hyelog/hyelog.github.io/aboutme.md

 ### My story

 I am a Korean developer and a mother of one child.
 I want to be a better person.
-I am currently living in the United States.